 - In MirrorMask, the queen of the city of shadows and Helena, once she is hypnotized and made to be the princess as a replacement for the queen's runaway daughter, who has now taken over Helena's life, have monochromatic black eyes.
 Helena's eyes turn back to normal once Valentine helps her remember who she really is.
 The one servant who sees Helena after she has her normal eyes back doesn't seem to notice.
 Granted, he was far away and the room was dark.

 - The Spirit of Christmas Past in The Muppet Christmas Carol, making it terrifying.

-- In David Eddings's Malloreon, the protagonists keep running into ambushes set by one particular villain.
-They know it's always the same guy because witnesses and captured enemies always described the same way; his eyes are pure white, without any color or pupil.
+- In David Eddings' Malloreon, the protagonists keep running into ambushes set by one particular villain, Naradas.
+They know it's always the same guy because witnesses and captured enemies always described the same way; his eyes are pure white, with only pupil being anything other than white.

 - A rule of magic on Discworld is that the eyes are the one thing no-one can magically disguise.
 Most Discworld gods have some sort of monochromatic eyes, depending on the nature of the deity in question; The Lady has blank emerald green, and Fate has a starfield.
 Illustrations show the others as having blank golden-white glowing eyes.

 - Vorbis, the villain of Small Gods, has eyes of pure black.

 - Kaos has all-black eyes that turn silver when he's angry.

 - Ymper Trymon, when possessed by the Things from the Dungeon Dimensions trying to enter reality through his head, had eyes that were holes into blankness.

 - Coin the Sourceror had many-faceted eyes of solid gold colour.